E-Government in Turkey: Türkiye.gov.tr project

 E-devlet is registered as Turkiye.gov.tr internationally.
 Türkiye.gov.tr can be accessed with Turkish characters.
 "Devletin Kısayolu" (Turkish: Shortcut for government) was introduced in 2008 CeBIT Bilişim Eurasia seminar.
 On 18 December 2008, it was officially opened by then Prime Minister Recep Tayyip Erdoğan.

-As of December 2020, 700 government agencies offers 5,338 applications to 51,757,237 million users.
-The mobile application offers 2,850 services.
+As of October 2023, 1,001 government agencies offer 7,415 applications to 63,983,367 million users.
+The mobile application offers 4,355 services.

 Services

 Available services can be done via the internet without physically going to an office.
 Services are offered from government agencies, municipality services, universities and individual companies (mostly communication companies).
 On 14 February 2018, family trees through the 1800s were opened to all citizens.
 Unexpectedly high demand overwhelmed the system, which shut down for upgrades.
 A week later, the service re-opened, allowing users to queue for service.
 This service also surprised some users who have Armenian roots, due to controversial relations between the two countries.